eljojo/faircamp-fork/manual/reference/02 Catalog (catalog.eno).md

 ### Font

-By default, faircamp bundles and uses the [Barlow](https://tribby.com/fonts/barlow/) font on a generated site, but this can be configured.
+By default, faircamp bundles and uses the [Barlow](https://tribby.com/fonts/barlow/) font on a generated site, but alternatively you can also configure your site to only use your visitors' system font(s):

 Using the standard sans serif font from the system of the visitor: